Cognitive Behavioral Therapy in the Treatment of Addiction

 Granite Recovery Centers’ approach to treatment and recovery from drug and alcohol use is an integration of a 12-Step curriculum with evidence-based clinical modalities.
 One of the therapies we implement in our program is Cognitive Behavioral Therapy (CBT), which has shown in studies to be an effective part of an integrated approach to treating substance use disorders.

 Cognitive Behavioral Therapy is the standard evidence-based clinical modality used for substance use disorder (SUD) treatment in hospitals, residential drug treatment centers, and outpatient counseling programs.
 In a CBT environment, case managers and clinicians help clients identify the emotional triggers for their negative behavior and teach them to develop positive responses to those triggers.
-Through one-on-one and group clinical therapy sessions, clients learn what triggers make them use and how they can modify their responses in order to avoid the use.
-In many cases, programs using CBT will suggest an inclusion of AA.’s 12-Step curriculum during treatment.
+Through one-on-one and group addiction therapy programs, clients learn what triggers make them use and how they can modify their responses in order to avoid the use.
+In many cases, a cognitive behavioral therapy program will suggest an inclusion of AA.’s 12-Step program curriculum during treatment.

 Why CBT Alone is Not Enough to Treat Substance Use

-While CBT is effective in addressing alcohol and drug use, and an integral part of our clinical program at Granite Recovery Centers, CBT in and of itself, is not enough to keep clients sober and ensure lifelong recovery.
+While CBT is effective in addressing alcohol and drug use, and an integral part of our substance abuse treatment programs in New Hampshire, CBT in and of itself, is not enough to keep clients sober and ensure lifelong recovery.
 Addiction to drugs and/or alcohol is a disease driven by compulsion, and fueled by a constant state of restlessness, irritability, and discontent, sometimes referred to as “RID”.
 Once the person with the disease first uses and feels a reprieve from their pain – however temporarily – a compulsion is born to use again.
 So, even after identifying one’s use triggers and modifying responses to those triggers through CBT, one will still want to use.
 That is because compulsion to use does not respond to rational thought.

 The 12 Steps of A.A. introduces the concept of purpose, a more specific life plan, a daily design for living which, if followed resolutely, can eliminate the client’s compulsion to use.
 12-Step work integrated with CBT reduces the risk of relapse.